PickledChris/scratch-automated-registration/README.md

 ##Requirements
 - Python 3 interpreter obtained from here: https://www.python.org/download
 - Python Selenium bindings.
 After installing Python, type “pip install selenium” at the command line.
-- Selenium ChromeDriver obtained from here:
+- Selenium ChromeDriver obtained from here: http://chromedriver.storage.googleapis.com/index.html 2.10 is the latest version at the time of writing.
-- Copy the chromedriver.exe file into the directory with the downloaded scratch-automated.py file.
 - CSV file of students with username, password, email address and date of birth in DD/MM/YYYY format, with the header row removed.
-- In London, LGFL schools can download the data from their Atomwide support site and format before using.
-The file needs to be saved as a CSV file.
-The filename must be export.csv
+The file should be called students.csv

 ##Running the script
+- Clone or download and unzip the script from the right hand side of this page
 - Copy students.csv to the scratch-automated-registration directory
 - Extract the chromedriver.exe from the zip file and copy it into the scratch-automated-registration directory
 - Run the script by typing python scratch-website-selenium.py into the command line